 With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or eliminate your US expat taxes.
 Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file an informational return.

 Who Is a Brazilian Resident?

 In Brazil, you are considered a resident from the moment you arrive if you are the holder of a permanent visa or temporary work permit.
 If you come to Brazil for other reasons and are in the country for more than 183 days (consecutive or not) in a 12-month period, you will also be considered a resident for tax purposes as of the first day that exceeds the 183-day period.

 Need help filing your US expat taxes while living in Brazil?
 Get started on your US expat taxes with the experts at Greenback.
 Click here to get matched with an accountant to review your individual situation today and confirm what you need to file.

 The Brazil Income Tax Rates

 If you are a Brazilian resident, your worldwide income will be subject to personal income tax at a progressive rate that peaks at 27.5%.
-If you are a non-resident, you are responsible for taxes only on Brazilian income, and you are not required to file an income tax return until you become a resident.
+If you are a non-resident, you are responsible for taxes only on Brazilian income at a rate of 25%, and you are not required to file an income tax return until you become a resident.